wofsauge/IsaacDocs/docs/faq/faq.md

 Another common callback that mods use is `MC_POST_UPDATE`, which fires on every single update frame (i.e. 30 times per second).
 You would put code in this callback for custom items that have constant effects.

-Go through the [official docs](https://wofsauge.github.io/IsaacDocs/rep/enums/ModCallbacks.html) and read what all of the callbacks do so that you can get familiar with them.
+Go through the [ModCallbacks page](../enums/ModCallbacks.md) and read what all of the callbacks do so that you can get familiar with them.

 ### What is Single Line Responsibility (SLR)? {: .subHeader}